angiexbreedt/COS760-NLP-Project/README.md

-# COS760 Group 16 — Semantic Relatedness Project
+# COS760 Group 16 - Semantic Relatedness Using SemRel Datasets
 **Evaluating Cross-Lingual Transfer and Data Augmentation for Semantic Relatedness in Afrikaans, Hausa and Kinyarwanda**

 ### 👥 Team Members